 - U2F: Universal 2nd Factor (using a security token as a second factor)

-Another project of the FIDO Alliance is FIDO2.
-FIDO2 connects the new Web Authentication standard (WebAuthn) with FIDO’s Client-to-Authenticator Protocol (CTAP).
+A newer project of the FIDO Alliance is FIDO2.
+FIDO2 connects the new W3C Web Authentication standard (WebAuthn) with FIDO’s Client-to-Authenticator Protocol (CTAP).
 The goal is to enable users to authenticate to online services by using their security devices (mobile and desktop).
 For more details, read our comparison of the Yubico Security Key and Nitrokey FIDO2.

 For this tutorial, you need: